-Rebwar studied for his degree and his MA in Fine Art at Middlesex University, and obtained his Phd for his work, Analysing Kurdish Political and Cultural Identity, from Middlesex in 2013.
-His research project is about his artistic practice in ceramics and his efforts to build the Modern Art Museum.
+Rebwar studied for his BA and MA in Fine Art at Middlesex University, and obtained a Phd for his work analysing Kurdish Political and Cultural Identity from Middlesex in 2013.
+His research project is about his artistic practice in ceramics and his efforts to build the Modern Art Museum in Suleymania.
 His work is influenced by the political struggle in Kurdistan, and his time as an artist in exile until he returned to Kurdistan in 2004.

 Vian Rahman, Trustee

 Vian has a background in government public relations and finance.
 She has a Masters in International Relations and Diplomacy from the School of Oriental and African Studies, University of London.
 Vian worked in finance in London and Tokyo for ten years, and subsequently was the Director of Communications at the Kurdistan Regional Government (KRG) Representation in London for six years.
-She now resides in Erbil, the capital of the Kurdistan Region in Iraq, and continues to work for the KRG.
+She lives in London and continues to work for the KRG on a freelance basis.

 Della Murad, Artistic Director

 Della was born in the Kurdistan region of Iraq.
-She works as an image consultant and fashion designer in the UK.
+She works as an image consultant, visual merchandiser and fashion designer in the UK.
 She has organised many fashion shows with the collaborations of museums such as the world famous V & A, the Museum of London and the British Museum, as well as runway shows in other countries including Netherlands, Germany, Dubai and Kurdistan.
 Her designs are improvisations on traditional Kurdish styles.
 Della was awarded the Millennium Award by then the Mayor of London Ken Livingston for her work and contributions to the British and Kurdish community in UK.
+In 2017, she was awarded The Most Successful Kurds in Britain Award in the category of Arts.
 She also promotes Kurdish food through her organisation, Della’s Kitchen.